Characterizing the Expressivity of Fixed-Precision Transformer Language Models: Transformers

-Finally, we tackle the temporal operator $\past$. \begin{lemma} If $\tlf$ can be simulated by a transformer, then $\past\tlf$ can also be simulated by a transformer. \end{lemma} \begin{proof} We construct an attention mechanism such that each position $n$ attends uniformly to all previous positions $m < n$ where $\transformer[\ell][d_1][m][\eosstr] = 1$.
+Finally, we address the temporal operator $\past$. \begin{lemma} If $\tlf$ can be simulated by a transformer, then $\past\tlf$ can also be simulated by a transformer. \end{lemma} \begin{proof} We start by introducing the base construction and then discuss two issues arising from fixed-precision arithmetic, together with their corresponding fixes.
+Assume $\tlf$ is simulated by $\transformer[\ell][d_1][:]$. \paragraph{Base construction.} We construct an attention mechanism such that each position $n$ attends uniformly to all previous positions $m < n$ where $\transformer[\ell][d_1][m][\eosstr] = 1$.
 Specifically, we need the attention scores to be: